Derived from: Calcium Carbonate

 Calcium is the most underestimated nutrient used in agriculture.
 Only nitrogen and potassium are required in larger amounts by plants.

-Ferticell® Calcium 880Plus™ is a complex of Calcium carbonate and freshwater algae extract which can be used effectively in foliar applications and most irrigation systems.
+Calcium 880Plus™ liquid calcium fertilizer is a complex of carbonate and freshwater algae extract which can be used effectively in foliar applications and most irrigation systems.
 It contains a natural package of unicellular algae cell extracts to encourage biological activity in the plant.
-The algae cells act as a facilitator of mobility for the Calcium molecule in the plant and provide the fastest and most efficient assimilation of Calcium possible.
+The algae cells act as a facilitator of mobility for the molecule in the plant and provide the fastest and most efficient assimilation of Calcium possible.

 Calcium plays an active role in the uptake of water and nutrients by neutralizing organic acids in the plant.
-Deficiencies of Calcium cause well-documented fruit and vegetable disorders, such as bitter pit in apples, blossom end rot in tomatoes and peppers, soft bottom in melons, and tip burn on lettuce.
-Calcium protects the plant by acting as a buffering agent against stress caused by soil toxicity or extremes of acidity or alkalinity.
+Deficiencies of calcium cause well-documented fruit and vegetable disorders, such as bitter pit in apples, blossom end rot in tomatoes and peppers, soft bottom in melons, and tip burn on lettuce.
+Liquid calcium fertilizer for plants protects the plant by acting as a buffering agent against stress caused by soil toxicity or extremes of acidity or alkalinity.

 Calcium’s ability to reduce or prevent infections comes from its ability to increase the cuticular thickness and cell turgor pressure, effectively reinforcing or strengthening cell walls in plants.
 A typical sign of Calcium deficiency is the disintegration of cell walls and a collapse of the affected tissues.
 Plants with thicker cuticles and higher cell turgor pressure are less susceptible to infections and, if infected, are better able to fight off the infection.